The Value of Art: Painting vs Drawing

-Also keep in mind the cost of the supplies and the skill required.
+Also keep in mind, the cost of the supplies and the skill required.
 Oil paintings will alway demand higher pricing because oil is a very difficult medium to become proficient with, and usually it will take the artist much longer to complete a piece.
 Also, the cost of paints, brushes and canvas is quite an investment.
 Brushes and oil paint can run into the hundreds of dollars.
-But the longevity of oil is unsurpassed, for it’s a medium that will endure and deteriorate very little over time.
+However, longevity of oil is unsurpassed, for it’s a medium that will endure and deteriorate very little over time.

 When you get into the drawing mediums, the price will go down.
 The materials cost less, and the time investment often goes down as well.